jimlane/Key-Vault-Demos/AspNetKeyVault/Readme.md

 - Azure.Identity
 - Azure.Security.KeyVault
 - Azure.Storage
+- Microsoft.Azure.Services.AppAuthentication
-- System.Configuration
+- Microsoft.Azure.KeyVault

-The application utilizes the Azure.Identity.SecretClient class in order to access an Azure Key Vault.
-A local instance of this class is instantiated utilizing:
+The application provides examples for connecting to Azure Key Vault using either KeyVaultClient or AzureAppConfiguration.
+Either one of these classes can be injected into an ASP.Net Core configuration by implementing a custom IHostBuilder during startup.
+Both implementations are demonstrated.

+KeyVaultClient once provided the URI endpoint of an Azure Key Vault instance will attempt to attain a connection token via:
 - Key Vault URI
 - Azure.Identity.ClientSecretCredential token